-- " The reporter indicates this child needs immediate care to meet basic needs (food, shelter, clothing, medical care, and/or safety). - Child is under age 6, or has a significant developmental disability, and is unsupervised/aloneor cared for by parent(s)/caregiver who is incapacitated. - " Mark if the child has not yet reached his/her sixth birthday, or is limited by disability; AND - " Is currently alone OR is with a caregiver who is currently impaired by alcohol or other drugs; is cognitively impaired; is absent physically/emotionally; or has a mental/physical illness or disability, to the extent that the caregiver is not providing for the disability. - Child is between ages 6 and 10 and is in immediate need of supervision or care.
+The reporter indicates this child needs immediate care to meet basic needs (food, shelter, clothing, medical care, and/or safety).

+Child is under age 6, or has a significant developmental disability, and is unsupervised/ alone or cared for by parent(s)/caregiver who is incapacitated.

+Mark if the child has not yet reached his/her 6th birthday, or is limited by disability; AND

+Is currently alone OR is with a caregiver who is currently impaired by alcohol or other drugs; is cognitively impaired; is absent physically/ emotionally; or has a mental/physical illness or disability, to the extent that the caregiver is not providing for the child's needs for care and safety.

+Child is between ages 6 and 10 and is in immediate need of supervision or care.

-Answer yes if one or more child victims has reached his/her sixth birthday, but has not yet reached his/her eleventh birthday, and: - " He/she is currently alone and without information about how to contact the caregiver, neighbor, or other responsible adult; and/or is without access to a safe and secure place to be until his/her caregiver returns;
+Answer "yes" if one or more child victims has reached his/her 6th birthday, but has not yet reached his/her 11th birthday, and:

+• He/she is currently alone and without information about how to contact the caregiver, neighbor, or other responsible adult; and/or is without access to a safe and secure place to be until his/her caregiver returns;